Canonical definition

 What is private equity in small business?

-Private equity in small business typically targets EBITDA above $1M, control or majority equity, and a three-to-seven year hold.
+Private equity in small business usually means outside capital with control rights, operating changes, debt pressure, and an eventual exit plan.
 The fit varies by firm more than by stated criteria.
-A small business owner reading a PE offer is reading the firm, not the asset class.
+A small business owner reading a PE offer is reading the buyer's thesis, not only the price.

 In one sentence